loosolab/UROPA/docs/config.md

 + **direction** : [ 'upstream', 'downstream' ], for defining the peak location relative to the feature's direction.
 Default: 'any_direction'.
 A peak is 'upstream' when it is closer to or overlapping with the TSS of the feature.Similar for downstream but to the end position(TTS) of feature.
 Only when a peak is upstream/downstream of the feature it will be annotated with it.
 Otherwise it will be reported as 'NA'.

-+ **internals**: ['T',True','F','False','Y','Yes','N','No'].If True, the features found completely inside a peak region OR a peak found inside a feature region will be considered a valid pair for annotation, even if  the distance of 'feature.position' from peak center is further than the desired 'distance'.
++ **internals**: ['T',True','F','False','Y','Yes','N','No'].If True, the features found completely inside a peak region OR a peak found inside a feature region will be considered a valid pair for annotation, even if  the distance of 'feature.anchor' from peak center is further than the desired 'distance'.
 This key can be helpful to identify peaks all along the features, or for the allocation of ATAC-seq peaks to very small transcription factor binding sites(tfbs).
 Default='False'.

 #priority